tatsujb/installFAFscript/README.md

 ```
 where "USERNAME" is what you get when you type `echo $USER` into the terminal.

-try two join to games and on the second run in your terminal :
+try two join to games and before the second run in your terminal :

 ```
-chmod +x ~/.faforever/bin/ForgedAlliance.exe
+chmod +x -R ~/.faforever/*
 ```
 ### 7th